ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

     unread DAQ frame, one frame per delivered new-data event, oldest first.
     This is the production data path.
-  - Poll (plain accessor read): the channel returns the newest fully written frame at the time the read transfer is initiated, on a best-effort basis, with no side effects (no dequeue advance, no buffer release, no interrupt acknowledgement).
-The data may be corrupted if the ring completes a full turn and overwrites the buffer during the read.
-This serves debugging tools (e.g. a register viewer) and must not interfere with a concurrent push consumer.
+  - Poll (plain accessor read): the channel returns the newest fully written frame at the time the read transfer is initiated, on a best-effort basis.
+    The read has no side effects: it neither advances the dequeue state, nor returns the served buffer to the engine, nor acknowledges the frame-arrival interrupt.
+For the duration of the read the served buffer is held out of the descriptor ring, so the engine cannot overwrite it and a torn frame can never be delivered; only whole frames are ever dropped (overrun reporting).
+Because polling never returns buffers to the engine, the ring is drained only by a running push consumer: a channel read only by poll freezes once the ring is full.
+Polling serves debugging tools (e.g. a register viewer) and never interferes with a concurrent push consumer (the push stream has no gaps).
 - The generic `NumericAddressedBackend` needs no new structure: no new register type, no new accessor path.
 The frame channel is an ordinary addressable register.